 Appetite is a celebration of love, family, and really good food.

-Ed Balls is a broadcaster, writer and economist.
-He is Professor of Political Economy at King's College, London and a Research Fellow at the Harvard Kennedy School, co-Chair of the UK Holocaust Memorial Foundation and Vice-President and former Chairman of Norwich City Football Club.
-In his political career, Ed was an MP from 2005 to 2015 and Shadow Chancellor of the Exchequer between 2011 and 2015.
-On radio and TV, he is best known for his series Travels in Trumpland: with Ed Balls, his appearance on the 2016 series of Strictly Come Dancing and his regular broadcasts on BBC's The One Show, Radio 2 and Radio 4.
-Ed lives in London and Castleford with his wife Yvette Cooper MP and their three children.
+Ed Balls is a dad, cook, pianist, economist, broadcaster, writer, chairman, retired dancer and former Cabinet Minister.
+On radio and TV, Ed is best known for his BBC series Travels in Trumpland with Ed Balls, his Radio 4 documentary Virtues of Vulnerability, his memorable appearance on the 2016 series of Strictly Come Dancing and as the first winner of Celebrity Best Home Cook.
+Ed lives in Castleford and London with his wife, Yvette Cooper MP, and their three children.
 His 2016 book Speaking Out: Lessons in Life and Politics was a Sunday Times Top Ten bestseller.

 Get our latest book recommendations, author news, and competitions right to your inbox.